naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Nadine: When I get murdered, can you make sure I become an unsolved case?
+Nadine Happy: When I get murdered, can you make sure I become an unsolved case?

 Eris Shocked: wHat?

-Nadine Happy: I want to be on Buzzfeed Unsolved.
+Nadine Glad: I want to be on Buzzfeed Unsolved.

-Eris Angry: Can we go back to the part when you said "when I get murdered"?
+Eris Annoyed: Can we go back to the part when you said "when I get murdered"?

+%End of Part 1

 EpFin